MrShifu01/itunes-search-api/instructions.md

-6. You should ensure that your application has been appropriately tested.
-You should include at least one snapshot test and appropriate unit tests for both the front-end and back-end of the application.

-7. Use Helmet to help you secure your Express app.

 11. The project should include a file called “readme.md” which includes:
 a.
 An explanation of how to use the app.
 b.
 Clear instructions that an end-user will be able to follow to install, test,